 Generally speaking, lawsuits in the American legal system fall into one of two categories: civil or criminal.
 Criminal lawsuits, such as those for murder, originate from a government institution and typically involve the potential for jail time.
 In the instance of a murder lawsuit, the state attempts to prove intent to murder.

 Wrongful death is a civil lawsuit, meaning that they are brought between the two involved parties, often including the individuals or companies involved in the suit.
-Wrongful death suits do not need to prove intent to harm.
+Wrongful death suits do not need to prove intent to harm or cause injury.
 Rather, they only need to prove responsibility for a death.
 For instance, if a worker is killed on the job due to an employer’s inability to provide a safe work environment, a wrongful death suit would seek to prove that employer’s responsibility to the deceased worker and to obtain compensation for the worker’s surviving family.

 - The actual loss of the individual, as well as the inherent companionship, affection, love and moral support of that relationship.